whiwih/whiwih.github.io/_pages/about.md

 - Bubble dynamics and boiling heat transfer in microchannels
 - High-efficiency cooling technique for electronic devices
 - Design of microfluidic system
-- Droplet impact dynamics
-- Two-phase loop thermosyphon and its applications

 Eduation